OhLGitHub/us-census-abs-apis/README.md

 - How does a business’s state predict the success of the company, as defined by average annual pay per employee?

-- How does a business’s industry predict the the success of the company, as defined by average annual pay per employee, between 2017-2019?
+- How does a business’s industry predict the success of the company, as defined by average annual pay per employee, between 2017-2019?

-## NAVIGATION
+## Navigation

-Jupyter-Notebooks
+**Jupyter-Notebooks**

 This folder contains all Jupyter notebooks used to create visualizations for the report.

-Reports
+**Reports**

 This folder contains both the ETL report and the project report.

-## PROJECT DETAILS
+## Project Details

 This project was the final group assessment for Pandas and Visualizations (Dev10, Genesis10).